MahendraTennakoon/programming_notes/topics/javascript/destructuring_assignment.md

 That works as expected.

-It is important to note that variables can assigned separately from their declarations.
+It is important to note that variables can be assigned separately from their declarations.

 ```
 let c, m, y, k;